443PranavMishra/KIRANA-LEDGER/README.md

 both sides can see the full picture at any time — the same trust-based system as a paper khata, digitized.**

-For the shop owner, it replaces the notebook with something that can't be lost, gives them real business insight they never had, and lets customers manage part of the relationship themselves (checking dues, requesting credit, paying online) without a phone call.
+- **For the shop owner** — replaces the notebook with something that can't be lost, gives real business insight they never had before, and lets customers handle part of the relationship themselves (checking dues, requesting credit, paying online) without a phone call every time.

-For the customer, it means being able to check exactly what they owe — across *every* shop that uses the system, not just one — from anywhere, without needing to trust their own memory or the shop owner's handwriting.
+- **For the customer** — see exactly what they owe, across *every* shop that uses the system, from anywhere, without depending on their own memory or the shop owner's handwriting.
+- <mark>**Transparency and trust, built in.**</mark> The credit flow
+  isn't something one side controls and the other has to take on faith — both the shop owner and the customer see the exact same numbers, the exact same history, at the exact same time.
+Disputes don't need a "he said, she said" — there's one shared source of truth both sides already agree on.

 ## Who This Is For